JensonCHL/Data-Mining/README.md

 # Data-Mining
 We just use 2 dataset the file name is dataset1 and dataset3 and we combined it.
-We have mistakenly rename the dataset file name since the beginning of our workflow, so just ignore the name of the dataset file sorry for the inconvinient feel free to contact our group if you have something to ask about thank you.
+We have mistakenly rename the dataset file name since the beginning of our workflow, so just ignore the name of the dataset file ,sorry for the inconvenience feel free to contact our group if you have something to ask about thank you.

 Note: